 Barbara Arrowsmith-Young’s Master’s thesis, entitled, A Follow Up Study of a Clinic Sample (1982), followed 62 students who had been assessed at the O.I.S.E. psycho-educational clinic nine months to five years prior to the start of the study.
 Interviews at follow up were conducted with a parent and the student’s current teacher and ratings were obtained on social, emotional, behavioral and academic variables.
 Children who were achieving below their age expected grade level on academic tests administered during their initial assessment at the O.I.S.E. clinic (mathematics, word recognition, spelling and reading comprehension) continued to perform poorly in the same subject areas in relation to their peers based on their teachers’ achievement ratings at follow-up.
 Further it was found that the amount of intervening educational remedial intervention (hours, months, intensity) was not related to change in the children’s academic problems or performance.
 Interestingly, it was found that students who received more than the median intensity of intervention (more than 10 hours/month) were achieving even more poorly at follow up than those receiving less intervention.
 These results confirmed Barbara Arrowsmith-Young’s own experience with the limitations of academic remedial work in addressing a range of specific learning disabilities.

 In graduate school she came across two lines of research that intrigued her.
 Luria’s description of specific brain function lead her to a clearer understanding of her own learning problem and the work of Rosenzweig suggested the possibility of improving brain function through specific stimulation, at least in animals.
 This lead to the creation of the first exercise designed to improve the learning capacity involved in logical reasoning.
 The results were positive with gains in verbal reasoning, mathematical reasoning and conceptual understanding.
 This lead to a further exploration of the nature of specific learning capacities and to creating exercises to strengthen them.
 This is the ongoing work of Arrowsmith School which can currently identify 19 cognitive areas and has programs designed to strengthen the functioning of each of these.
-The program originated in Toronto in 1978 and today is implemented in over 100 educational organizations in Canada, the U.S., Australia, New Zealand, Spain and Asia.
+The program originated in Toronto in 1978 and today is implemented in over 90 educational organizations in 12 countries.

 As the Director of Arrowsmith School and Arrowsmith Program, she continues to develop programs for students with specific learning difficulties.
 It is her vision that this program be available to all students struggling with specific learning difficulties so they may know the ease and joy of learning and to realize their dreams.